mikeant42/GameMaker/README.md

 - Need a good logging library, shouldn't be using `cout` so often
 - Should I be using a namespace?
 - Improve Shader SetUniform() function, shouldn't be five different ones
+- Use quaternions with the cams instead of euler rotation